Peach June Gold

 Pollination: Self-fertile (Sets fruit without a second tree, though yield improves with a partner).

 Harvest: Late May to Mid-June.
 This is one of the earliest ripening varieties available.
 Because it ripens so early, it often escapes the peak "pest season" that plagues later varieties like the 'Elberta'.
 However, the early bloom makes it slightly more vulnerable to late spring frosts in northern zones.
+Like most peaches it fruits only on one-year-old wood (the reddish-colored growth from last season).

 3 Signs Your 'June Gold' is Ready for Harvest